Jaycelab/Jaycelab/README.md

 <p><strong>React.js, Express.js, MongoDB</strong></p>
 <br>
 <br>
-<p>A pet adoption app created using MERN stack with features that enables users to upload their own photos and pet description via Netlify.
-Users are also able to create their own login information and edit pets/p>
+<p>A pet adoption app created using MERN stack that enables users to upload their own photos  via Netlify.
+Users are also able to create their own login information and edit pets</p>

 <br>
 <hr>